sourceryinstitute/Scientific-Software-Design/README.txt

 Building
 --------
+If you are building inside the HPCLinux distribution available at http://www.hpclinux.org, please enter the command "source ./intel.sh" inside the scientific-software-design directory before continuing.

 The preferred method for compiling the code in this repository relies upon the automated, open-source CMake build system.
 CMake is available for multiple operating systems at http://www.cmake.org.
 CMake can also be installed automatically via